chef/chef-web-docs/chef_master/source/server_services.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/server_services.rst>`__

-The Chef server has a built in process supervisor, which ensures that all of the required services are in the appropriate state at any given time.
+The Chef Infra Server has a built in process supervisor, which ensures that all of the required services are in the appropriate state at any given time.
 The supervisor starts two processes per service.

 Service Subcommands
 =====================================================